-Magnets offer endless fascination to kids, and endless opportunities for teachers.
-These magnet activities and ideas will help organize your classroom, encourage creativity, teach kids science concepts, and much more.
-Caution: Use care with smaller magnets and magnetized objects, as ingesting them can be dangerous.
-Younger kids should always be supervised with magnets.
+Magnets offer endless fascination to kids and endless opportunities for learning.
+These magnet activities and ideas will help encourage creativity, teach kids science concepts, and much more.
+They may even help organize the classroom or home if you’re doing distance learning!
+(Note: Use care with smaller magnets and magnetized objects, as ingesting them can be dangerous.
+Younger kids should always be supervised with magnets.)

 We’ve included Amazon links to some of our favorite magnet products.
 WeAreTeachers receives a very small percentage of the price when you purchase through our affiliate links.

 Parents are much less likely to lose your contact info when you provide it on a magnet they can stick to their fridge.
 Print your cards and attach adhesive magnet tape to the back.
 Easy!

 Once you’ve written your students’ names on magnetic nameplates, you can use them in a thousand different ways.
 Label their desks or lockers, take a poll, sign up for activity stations… you get the idea.
 Try these 5.5″ x 2″ Dry Erase Magnetic Nameplates ($19 for 32, Amazon)